jharini/booknotes/system-design/system-design-interview/chapter22/README.md

 ## Fault Tolerance
 Within the aggregation nodes, we are processing data in-memory.
 If a node goes down, the processed data is lost.

-We can leverage consumer offsets in kafka to continue from where we left off once another node picks up the slack.
+Replaying data from beginning in Kafka is slow.
+So we can leverage consumer offsets in kafka to continue from where we left off once another node picks up the slack.
 However, there is additional intermediary state we need to maintain, as we're aggregating the top N ads in M minutes.

 We can make snapshots at a particular minute for the on-going aggregation:
 ![fault-tolerance-example](images/fault-tolerance-example.png)

-If a node goes down, the new node can read the latest committed consumer offset, as well as the latest snapshot to continue the job:
+If a node goes down, the new node can read the latest committed consumer offset, as well as the latest snapshot to continue the job.If new events have arrived after the last snapshot is taken, the new aggregation node will pull those data from the Kafka broker for replay:
 ![fault-tolerance-recovery-example](images/fault-tolerance-recovery-example.png)

 ## Data monitoring and correctness
-As the data we're aggregating is critical as it's used for billing, it is very important to have rigorous monitoring in place in order to ensure correctness.
+As the data we're aggregating is critical as it's used for RTB and billing, it is very important to have rigorous monitoring in place in order to ensure correctness.

 Some metrics we might want to monitor:
- * Latency - Timestamps of different events can be tracked in order to understand the e2e latency of the system
+ * Latency - Timestamps of different events can be tracked in order to understand the e2e latency of the system and between different parts of the system.
+They are exposed as latency metrics.
  * Message queue size - If there is a sudden increase in queue size, we need to add more aggregation nodes.
 As Kafka is implemented via a distributed commit log, we need to keep track of records-lag metrics instead.
  * System resources on aggregation nodes - CPU, disk, JVM, etc.

-We also need to implement a reconciliation flow which is a batch job, running at the end of the day.
+We also need to implement a reconciliation (comparing different sets of data in order to ensure data integrity) flow which is a batch job, running at the end of the day.
-It calculates the aggregated results from the raw data and compares them against the actual data stored in the aggregation database:
+It calculates the aggregated results from the raw data and compares them against the real-time data stored in the aggregation database:
 ![reconciliation-flow](images/reconciliation-flow.png)
+For higher accuracy requirements, a smaller aggregation window like an hour is used.
+No matter which aggregation window is used, there might be a small difference between the two since some events might arrive late.

 ## Alternative design
 In a generalist system design interview, you are not expected to know the internals of specialized software used in big data processing.